Fri December 2, 2011

 Only two U.S. governors have ever been recalled: Lynn Frazier, of North Dakota, in 1921, and Gray Davis, of California, in 2003.
 Schecter, who has studied both, says Walker's situation is similar to Davis' before he was voted out.

-In Wisconsin, the petitioners say Walker should be recalled because he deceived voters by not discussing his plan to change collective bargaining during his campaign for governor.
-They say such moves, including reductions in spending on schools and Medicaid, were unnecessary and ruinous for residents.
+The petitioners say Walker should be recalled because he deceived voters by not discussing his plan to change collective bargaining during his campaign for governor.
+They say such moves, including reductions in spending on schools and Medicaid, were unnecessary and detrimental for residents.

 Walker argues that his decisions were necessary to close a $3.6 billion budget shortfall.